-From the intro of the Blind Man arc.

 Shin Hayarigami (真 流行り神 — True Sudden Popular God) is the fourth Survival Horror Visual Novel game from the Hayarigami series to be released by Nippon Ichi for the Playstation 3 and the Playstation Vita in Japan on August 4, 2014 via physical and digital release on the PS Store with another release under "The Best Price" label on July 23, 2015 for both physical and digital release.
 The game was released in Korea by NIS and distributed via IntraGames via physical and digital release on April 30, 2015 only on the Playstation Vita with the game having Korean subtitles.
 It made gaming history as it's one of the few visual novels published by NIS with a CERO Z rating, due to the violent and scary content.

 A tie-in novel titled Shin Hayarigami ~File Zero: Tokoyami no Maria (真 流行り神 〜ファイル0 常闇のマリア〜 - True Sudden Popular God ~ File Zero: Maria's Eternal Darkness ~) was published by Hifumi on December 5, 2014.
 Like the game itself, it's not available outside of Asia.
+It centers on an original case in the SH verse and takes place after Hojo is assigned to Prefecture S.

 It's the first Hayarigami game to be released without any numbers on the title, since the production team mentioned that they want the game to serve as a fresh start for players who want to play it, but are unfamiliar with the franchise at all.
 So don't expect any form of Continuity Nod.
 Several elements returns from the main trilogy, such as "Inference Logic", "Self-Question" and "Courage Points", while the new game mechanic making its debut is "Liar's Art".
 It allows players to question suspects, witnesses and persons of interest in order to determine how a case can proceed with any answer that they give.